 As a recipient of federal funds, Belmont Abbey College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
 Under certain circumstances, Sexual Misconduct (as defined below) constitutes sexual discrimination prohibited by Title IX.
 Inquiries concerning the application of Title IX may be referred to Belmont Abbey College's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.
-Belmont Abbey College's Title IX Coordinator is Mrs. Cheryl Trotter, whose office is located in Stowe Hall, Suite 115.
-Mrs. Trotter may be contacted by phone at 704-461-6714 or by email at cheryltrotter@bac.edu.
+Belmont Abbey College's Title IX Coordinator is Mr. Roderick Golding, whose office is located in Stowe Hall, Suite 115.
+Mr. Golding may be contacted by phone at 704-461-6713 or by email at roderickgolding@bac.edu.